 Students needing to make course changes to their degree plan, or make changes to their advisory committee, will need to submit a petition to GPS.
+They will do this using the Document Processing Submission System (DPSS).
+The petition is circulated electronically for approval from the departmental graduate advisor, committee Chair/Co-Chairs, committee members, department head, and GPS.
 Petitions for Waivers/Exceptions (time limit extensions, residency waivers, etc.) are also submitted using this system.